SdSVC/sdsvc.github.io/results.md

 Based on the results, the winning teams in this task are:

 1. NetEase Games AI Lab, China (See the following note for BUT team first rank achievement)
-2. Institute for Infocomm Research, A*STAR, Singapour
+2. Institute for Infocomm Research, A*STAR, Singapore
-3. CLSP-HLTCoE, Johns Hopkins University, USA
+3. CLSP-HLTCoE, Johns Hopkins University, A

 An honorary 1st place is awarded to the Brno University of Technology (BUT) team, which submitted the best performing primary system for Task-1.
 Despite their fair participation in the challenge, this team decided to give up the prize as one of the team members was involved in organizing the challenge.